-The SBA 504 loan doesn’t have a specific guarantee fee like the 7a loan does but they do have standard loan origination fees that are about equal to the 7a loan guarantee fee amount.
-These standard fees are about 3-3.5% of your loan.
-This fee, like the guarantee fee of the 7a loan, can be financed as part of your total loan.
+The SBA 504 loan doesn’t have a specific guarantee fee like the 7(a) loan does, but it does have standard loan fees similar to the guarantee fee associated with a 7(a) loan.
+These standard fees are about 3% to 3.5% of your loan.
+This fee, like the guarantee fee of the 7(a) loan, can be financed as part of your total loan.

 SBA 504 loans are most often used to finance commercial real estate.
-When getting an SBA 504 loan you’re combining two loans, a loan from a lender, like a bank, and a second loan from a nonprofit community development corporation (CDC).
-This combination helps the SBA achieve their policy goals, and it helps you get financing with lower interest rates and longer terms than you may be able to find elsewhere.
+When getting an SBA 504 loan, you’re combining two loans, a loan from a lender, like a bank, and a second loan from a nonprofit community development corporation (CDC).
+This combination helps the SBA achieve their policy goals, and it enables you to get financing with lower interest rates and longer terms than you may be able to find elsewhere.